Samples

 If you want to deploy to your own cloud account, you can use Defang BYOC:

-3. Run in a terminal that has access to your AWS environment variables:
+file to include an appropriate domain. - Run in a terminal that has access to your AWS environment variables:

 defang --provider=aws compose up